leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramManagerPlugin/Opening_Program_Files.md

 2. Click the **OK** button *OR* double click on the program to open.

-The selected program is opened and displayed in the tool.
-More than one program can be opened at the same time, but only one of them can be *active* at a time.
+The selected program is opened and displayed in the tool.  <a name="multipleprograms"></a>More than one program can be opened at the same time, but only one of them can be *active* at a time.
 The Code Browser window shows a tab for each program that you have opened.
 Select a tab to make that program the active one, as shown in the image below.